 That feeling of closeness and community was critical for Jenna.
 If she was going to move 2,000 miles from her family, she needed to know she could make a new family of her own.
 Luckily, that process started on day one when she met her academic adviser Ann Barton, assistant director of the Pulliam School of Journalism.

 Advisers at Franklin are here to help with the logistics — scheduling, planning, selecting and changing majors — but more so, they’re here to celebrate the wins and navigate the challenges that come with adjusting to college.

 “I remember how tough freshman year can be.
 And as much as students come with great excitement, there can be a lot of fear.
 While there are many positive days, there can be bumps in the road.
-I remember that from my freshman year.” – Ann
+I remember that from my own freshman year.” – Barton

-Ann and Jenna both agree — their advisor-advisee relationship has become much more.
+Ann and Jenna both agree — their adviser-advisee relationship has become much more.
 It’s transcended those boundaries into something more special, more caring, and more familial.